timescale/docs/self-hosted/install/installation-windows.md

     You might need to add the `pg_config` file location to your path.
 In the Windows Search tool, search for `system environment variables`.
 The path should be `C:\Program Files\PostgreSQL\<version>\bin`.
-2. Download the Timescale installation `.zip` file from [Windows releases][windows-releases].
+2. Download the TimescaleDB installation `.zip` file from [Windows releases][windows-releases].
 3. Locate the downloaded file on your local file system, and extract the files.
-4. In the extracted Timescale directory, right-click the `setup.exe` file and select `Run as Administrator` to start the installer.
+4. In the extracted TimescaleDB directory, right-click the `setup.exe` file and select `Run as Administrator` to start the installer.

 </Procedure>